 Length: 17'7" (535.9cm calculated) Beam: 20 3/4" (52.7cm calculated)

 Other internet sites show: Length: 540cm(547cm?)
 (17' 8.6"/ 17.
 11.3"?)
 Beam: 54.5cm (21.46") Weight: 24?kg Volume: 296 litres

 For straight A to B passages as fast as possible I like the classic hard chine looks of the NDK Greenlander Pro sea kayak which, with it's reduced rocker, is optimised for straight line speed rather than manoeuvrability and it is generally considered to be a fast kayak.
 It's an old design and likely to feel "tippy" until you get used to the initial stability characteristics of a hard chine hull, hopefully I now have a level of experience that will allow me to cope with this.
 They seem to be available quite cheaply secondhand, I guess because pure hard chine designs seem to have fallen out of favour (except with the Greenland kayak rolling specialists but they tend to choose very low volume designs rather than expedition boats) and most people now opt for one of the more modern designs.
 Old school maybe but something about the Greenlander Pro just appeals to me.

-If anyone has one for sale (cheaply!) please contact me via the contact form on this web site - Crashed bashed and damaged examples considered!
+If anyone has one for sale (cheaply!) please contact me via the contact form on this web site - Even extremely crashed bashed and damaged examples considered!

-If I can't find a cheap Greenlander Pro then I quite like the idea of building a stich and glue plywood Shrike Greenland style kayak using the free plans kindly made available by http://cnckayaks.com/project/shrike/
+If I can't find a cheap Greenlander Pro or an Anas Acuta then I quite like the idea of building a stich and glue plywood Shrike Greenland style kayak using the free plans kindly made available by https://cnckayaks.com/project/shrike/

 I'd like to finish it in natural wood colour though.